-Locate the separator off-line and bypass the incremental portion of flows that exceed the off-line 15-minute, Water Quality design flow rate multiplied by the ratio indicated in Figure 5.1a of this volume.
-If it is necessary to locate the separator online, try to minimize the size of the area needing oil control, and use the online water quality design flow rate multiplied by the ratio indicated in Figure 5.1b.
+Locate the separator off-line and bypass the incremental portion of flows that exceed the off-line 15-minute, Water Quality Design Flow Rate multiplied by the ratio indicated in Figure V - 5.2 of this volume.
+If it is necessary to locate the separator on-line, try to minimize the size of the area needing oil control, and use the Water Quality Design Flow Rate multiplied by the ratio indicated in Figure V - 5.1.

-Figure 8.2 Coalescing Plate Separator
+Figure V - 8.2 Coalescing Plate Separator